-(1) (a) An individual who is separated from employment and, because of the separation, receives additional remuneration not otherwise referred to in this section and the remuneration is not wages shall have his or her benefits postponed for a number of calendar weeks after separation from employment that is equal to the total amount of the additional remuneration, divided by the individual's usual weekly wage.
-The postponement required by this subsection (1) shall begin with the calendar week in which the payment was received.
-If the number of weeks does not equal a whole number, the remainder shall be disregarded.
-Notwithstanding section 8-73-107 (1)(f), any wages earned by an individual in a calendar week during postponement shall be disregarded.
+(a) The benefits for an individual who is separated from employment and receives a severance allowance must be postponed for a number of calendar weeks after separation from employment that is equal to the total amount of the severance allowance, divided by the individual's usual weekly wage.
+The postponement required by this subsection (1) begins with the calendar week in which the severance allowance was received.
+If the number of weeks does not equal a whole number, the remainder is disregarded.
+Notwithstanding section 8-73-107 (1)(f), any wages earned by an individual in a calendar week during postponement are disregarded.

-(b) For purposes of this subsection (1), "individual's weekly wage" means an individual's usual or average wage earned in a representative number of calendar weeks.

-(1.2) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
+- (b) For purposes of this subsection (1), "individual's weekly wage" means an individual's usual or average wage earned in a representative number of calendar weeks. - (1.2) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
 408, p.
-2248, § 1, effective June 2, 2009.)

-(1.5) Repealed.

-(1.6) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
+2248, § 1, effective June 2, 2009.) - (1.5) Repealed. - (1.6) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
 408, p.
-2248, § 1, effective June 2, 2009.)

-(2) An individual who has an award for any week and for which week he, at a subsequent date, received a pay award by reason of a decision of the national labor relations board or other source, as a result of the action taken by the national labor relations board or other source, shall immediately repay to the division such amounts as will reimburse the division for all benefit payments made for the period during which he drew benefits and for which the national labor relations board or other source has caused a payment to be made in the form of back pay award to the claimant; and the employer's account charged for such benefits shall be credited accordingly.
+2248, § 1, effective June 2, 2009.) - (2) An individual who has an award for any week and for which week he, at a subsequent date, received a pay award by reason of a decision of the national labor relations board or other source, as a result of the action taken by the national labor relations board or other source, shall immediately repay to the division such amounts as will reimburse the division for all benefit payments made for the period during which he drew benefits and for which the national labor relations board or other source has caused a payment to be made in the form of back pay award to the claimant; and the employer's account charged for such benefits shall be credited accordingly.

-(3) (a) (I) Except as provided in subparagraph (II) of this paragraph (a), an individual's weekly benefit amount shall be reduced (but not below zero) by:

-(A) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
+- (I) Except as provided in subparagraph (II) of this paragraph (a), an individual's weekly benefit amount shall be reduced (but not below zero) by: - (A) (Deleted by amendment, L. 2009, (HB 09-1076), ch.
 408, p.
-2248, § 1, effective June 2, 2009.)

-(B) The prorated weekly amount of a pension, retirement or retired pay, or annuity that has been contributed to by a base period employer; or

-(C) The prorated weekly amount of any other similar periodic or lump-sum retirement payment from a plan, fund, or trust which has been contributed to by a base period employer.

-(II) An individual's weekly benefit amount shall not be reduced when an individual receives a lump-sum retirement payment from a plan, fund, or trust that has been contributed to by a base period employer when all of the following conditions are met:
+2248, § 1, effective June 2, 2009.) - (B) The prorated weekly amount of a pension, retirement or retired pay, or annuity that has been contributed to by a base period employer; or - (C) The prorated weekly amount of any other similar periodic or lump-sum retirement payment from a plan, fund, or trust which has been contributed to by a base period employer. - (II) An individual's weekly benefit amount shall not be reduced when an individual receives a lump-sum retirement payment from a plan, fund, or trust that has been contributed to by a base period employer when all of the following conditions are met: